The Creation Research Museum of Ontario

 King Sized Beds!

-The sedimentary rock pictured below ( rock that was laid down by water)
+The sedimentary rock pictured below ( rock that was laid down

 is located along the creeks of West Toronto.
 This rock is part of a formation